ayushjain19/Domain_Specific_Search_Engine/README.md

 Running time:
   - For creating inverted index for 100 documents: 3.1 secs
-  - For search querry: 0.02 secs
+  - For search query: 0.02 secs